ctn-waterloo/modelling_ideas/README.md

 Ideas for models that could be made with Nengo if anyone has time.

-This repository is keeps track of all the ideas for models that you get by talking to people in other labs, going to conferences or by taking long walks on the beach.
+This repository keeps track of all the ideas for models that you get by talking to people in other labs, going to conferences or by taking long walks on the beach.
 Save them here by making an Issue, even if you don't have time to implement them, so they don't get lost!